Back

 This comprehensive book explores decision making in relation to breast cancer treatment, in particular surgical interventions and reconstruction surgery.
 The book features 14 personal stories of women with a range of different personal stories about their breast cancer experience.
 (Quality Medical Publishing, Missouri: 4th edition, 2011)

-'The Beacon' newsletter is published quarterly by Breast Cancer Network Australia (BCNA) and features many personal stories of women who have been through breast cancer treatment.
+'The Beacon' e-magazine is published twice yearly by Breast Cancer Network Australia (BCNA) and features many personal stories of women who have been through breast cancer treatment.
 BCNA also hosts online forums on a range of topics which feature personal stories of women confronted by breast cancer decisions.

 Also refer to the Personal Stories pages of the Life After Treatment navigator topic and the other information navigator topics available.